• Tickets &

 Filed Under: Game Recaps

-The Rockers and Dirty Birds will play game two of the three-game series on Wednesday night at 6:35 p.m. at Truist Point.
+The final game of the three-game series with Lexington will take place on Thursday, May 30th at 6:35 p.m. at Truist Point.

 Filed Under: Game Recaps